gamblevore/speedie/Documentation/Errors.md

 Again!
 Super simple!
 Once the program exits, you get the list of errors printed.
 With nicely informative error message:

-    error: File doesn't exist when makedir '/tmp/a/b/c/'.
+    error: File doesn't exist when creating a folder '/tmp/a/b/c/'.

 ### C++ Exceptions